 • Audio EQ: What Is A Band-Pass Filter & How Do BPFs Work?

 • Audio EQ: What Is A Low-Pass Filter & How Do LPFs Work?

 An envelope filter will then sweep the peak response of a frequency filter up or down, creating a spectral glide similar to the wah effect.
-The biggest difference is that it’s the dynamics or the input signal that triggers the frequency modulation/filtering rather than an expression pedal.
+The biggest difference is that the dynamics of the input signal trigger the frequency modulation/filtering rather than an expression pedal.